Negotiating with Debt Collectors

 - You can't afford to pay the debt collector because you have a limited income, and you need it all to pay higher priority debts.
 For more information on prioritizing debt, look here.

 - The debt is so old that the statute of limitations has expired or is about to expire.
-If you make even a single payment, you will reset the statute of limitations, and the creditor will have an additional six years to file a lawsuit against you.
+If you make even a single payment, you will reset the statute of limitations, and the creditor will have an additional three to six years to file a lawsuit against you.

 - You are the victim of identity theft, or you don't owe the debt for some other reason.